AdobeDocs/genstudio.en/help/user-guide/effective-prompts.md

 ## Prompt criteria

 In the GenStudio [[!DNL Create]](./create/overview.md) mode, you can use **[!UICONTROL Prompt criteria]** to add details through selection to improve the AI interpretation.
 For on-brand images, the prompt criteria might include [[!DNL Brand]](../user-guide/references/brands.md) and general settings related to images, such as aspect ratio.
-For channels, you might use a template, choose from the guidelines, and select or upload existing assets.
-The real power begins with configuring your brand guidelines.
+For channels, you might use a template, choose from the [Brand references](/help/user-guide/references/overview.md), and select or upload existing assets.
+The real power begins with [configuring your brand guidelines](/help/user-guide/references/add-references.md).

-### Guidelines
+### Brand references

-Guidelines help the generative AI to personalize your GenStudio asset composition.
+Brand references—brand guidelines you add to GenStudio—help the generative AI to personalize your GenStudio asset composition.
 When presented with prompt criteria, you can choose a [[!DNL Brand]](./references/brands.md), a [[!DNL Persona]](./references/personas.md), and a [[!DNL Product]](./references/products.md) from your configured guidelines.

 >[!TIP]
 >
 >You control how and when GenStudio uses your [!DNL Brand] guidelines.
-See [References](./references/overview.md) to learn how to configure and manage your guidelines.
+See [Brand references](./references/overview.md) to learn how to configure and manage your brand guidelines.

 ## Try again